Financialization under state capitalism: steering capital markets in the BRICSS

 Therefore, project develops a ‘varieties of emerging capital markets’ typology through a comparative analysis of capital markets in emerging economies.
 For this purpose it establishes ‘state-capitalist capital markets’ as an ideal type and distinct form of capital market, separate from ‘neoliberal capital markets’ and conducts a comparative institutional analysis of capital markets and their development in six increasingly financialised state capitalist economies: Brazil, China, India, Russia, South Africa and South Korea.

-Through this project, we bring together two central concepts in political economy literature: the state and capital markets.
-By highlighting the importance of the state and national institutional arrangements for the study of capital markets in emerging markets, the projects will make a valuable contribution to the financialization literature.
-We argue that rather than being uniform, capital markets can function according to different logics which has important consequences for the socio-economic outcomes these markets produce.
-Therefore, our findings have important implications for political economy debates on the transformation of state capitalisms, trajectories of financialisation as well as the study of capital markets.
+Through this project, we bring together three central concepts in political economy literature: state capitalism, neoliberalism and financialization.
+We argue that rather than being uniform, capital markets can function according to different logics – which we place on a continuum between neoliberalism and state capitalism – and which consequently has important consequences for the socio-economic outcomes these markets produce.
+Therefore, our findings have important implications for political economy debates on the transformation of state capitalisms, trajectories of financialisation, neoliberalism as a policy paradigm as well as the study of capital markets.